Once You’re Accepted

 - Complete student visa application and other immigration requirements, if applicable.

 Depending on your citizenship, travel destination(s), and the length of your study abroad program, you may need to apply for a student visa.
 This process will vary greatly depending on the three aforementioned variables, so it is imperative that you carefully research the steps you must take to obtain your visa successfully and in time for your date of departure.
 Note that it is your responsibility to research immigration requirements and submit your student visa application.
-Your Study Abroad Advisor can assist you with the application process.
+Your Study Abroad Counselor cannot assist you with the application process.